 - Delicious: Aside from being healthy and rich in vitamin C and potassium, this smoothie is very tasty.
 Even picky eaters tend to enjoy the delish flavor of juicy berries.

-⭐ Berry Smoothie Keto Ingredients
+⭐ Keto Berry Smoothie Ingredients

 Here’s what you need to make the best vegan keto breakfast smoothie: